 All school employees must obtain proof that they are free from tuberculosis by providing documentation of a negative report of tuberculosis through a tuberculosis screening.
 The tuberculosis screening is valid based on the Tuberculosis Risk Assessment that is recommended by the Norfolk Department of Public Health guidelines.
 The certificate must be completed and signed by a licensed physician or authorized nurse practitioner and must be submitted to the Department of Human Resources during the pre-employment process.
 The physician's certificate is acceptable if the examination was made within twelve months before submission of the health certificate.
 No employee, volunteer, or student teacher may begin duties prior to meeting this requirement.

-If the employee has a positive reaction to a skin test, a chest X-ray report must be submitted.
-The expense associated with the TB screening, test, or chest x-ray is the sole responsibility of the applicant.
+If it is determined that a TB skin test is needed and the employee has a history of a previous positive reaction to a skin test, a chest X-ray report must be submitted.

 Additionally, regardless of job classification, the School Board reserves the right to direct an employee to undergo a physical examination at any time to verify the suitability of the individual for continued employment.
-The costs of such mandatory fit-for-duty examinations will be covered by the School Board.
+The costs of such examinations will be covered by the School Board.